hassio-addons/addon-node-red/README.md

 ## Time zone configuration

 The addon will use the configured time zone of the underlying operating system.
-If this is incorrect (for example with HassOS this will be UTC), this can be configured in the `/config/node-red/settings.js` file.
+If this is incorrect (for example with the Home Assistant Operating System it will be UTC), this can be configured in the `/config/node-red/settings.js` file.

 To do so, open the file with a text editor and add the following above the `module.exports = {` line.